CERT-Polska/training-mwdb/README.md

 Out[16]: b'MZ\x90\x00\x03\x00\x00\x00\x04\x00\x00\x00\xff\xff\x00\x00'
 ```

 As you can see in `[15]`, there is a configuration attached to the file.
 We can get it by index operator or use config attribute to get the latest configuration object.
-Let’s see what has been ripped:
+Let's see what has been ripped:

 ```python
 In [17]: file.children[0].config